-On October 12, 2018, the Company, together with Movado Group Delaware Holdings Corporation, Movado Retail Group, Inc. and Movado LLC (together with the Company, the "U.S. Borrowers"), each a wholly owned domestic subsidiary of the Company, and Movado Watch Company S.A. and MGI Luxury Group S.A. (collectively, the "Swiss Borrowers" and, together with the U.S. Borrowers, the "Borrowers"), each a wholly owned Swiss subsidiary of the Company, entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with the lenders party thereto and Bank of America, N.A. as administrative agent (in such capacity, the "Agent").
+On October 12, 2018, the Company, together with Movado Group Delaware Holdings Corporation, Movado Retail Group, Inc. and Movado LLC (together with the Company, the "U.S. Borrowers"), each a wholly-owned domestic subsidiary of the Company, and Movado Watch Company S.A. and MGI Luxury Group S.A. (collectively, the "Swiss Borrowers" and, together with the U.S. Borrowers, the "Borrowers"), each a wholly-owned Swiss subsidiary of the Company, entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with the lenders party thereto and Bank of America, N.A. as administrative agent (in such capacity, the "Agent").
 The Credit Agreement amends and restates the Company's prior credit agreement dated as of January 30, 2015 (the "Prior Credit Agreement") and extends the maturity of the \$100.0 million senior secured revolving credit facility (the "Facility") provided thereunder to October 12, 2023.
 The Facility includes a \$15.0 million letter of credit subfacility, a \$25.0 million swingline subfacility and a \$75.0 million sublimit for borrowings by the Swiss Borrowers, with provisions for uncommitted increases to the Facility of up to \$50.0 million in the aggregate subject to customary terms and conditions.

-As of January 31, 2019, and January 31, 2018, there were \$50.0 million in Swiss francs (with a dollar equivalent of \$50.3 million) and \$25.0 million, respectively, in loans outstanding under the Facility.
-Availability under the Facility was reduced by the aggregate number of letters of credit outstanding, issued in connection with retail and operating facility leases to various landlords and for Canadian payroll to the Royal Bank of Canada, totaling approximately \$0.3 million at both January 31, 2019 and January 31, 2018.
-At January 31, 2019, the letters of credit have expiration dates through May 31, 2019.
-As of January 31, 2019, and January 31, 2018, availability under the Facility was \$49.4 million and \$74.7 million, respectively.
-As of January 31, 2018, the Company had classified all of the outstanding balance under the Facility as current, based on voluntary payments expected to be made during the next twelve months.
-As of February 28, 2018, the Company had repaid all \$25.0 million of its then-outstanding debt.
+As of January 31, 2020, and January 31, 2019, there were 50.0 million in Swiss Francs for both periods (with a dollar equivalent of \$51.9 million and \$50.3 million, respectively), in loans outstanding under the Facility.
+Availability under the Facility was reduced by the aggregate number of letters of credit outstanding, issued in connection with retail and operating facility leases to various landlords and for Canadian payroll to the Royal Bank of Canada, totaling approximately \$0.3 million at both January 31, 2020 and January 31, 2019.
+At January 31, 2020, the letters of credit have expiration dates through June 1, 2020.
+As of January 31, 2020, and January 31, 2019, availability under the Facility was \$47.8 million and \$49.4 million, respectively.

-The Company had weighted average borrowings under the Facility of \$15.8 million and \$29.3 million, with a weighted average interest rate of 1.25% and 2.64% during fiscal 2019 and 2018, respectively.
+The Company had weighted average borrowings under the Facility of \$51.1 million and \$15.8 million, with a weighted average interest rate of 1.00% and 1.25% during fiscal 2020 and 2019, respectively.

 Borrowings under the Credit Agreement bear interest at rates based on either LIBOR or a specified base rate, as selected periodically by the Company.
 The LIBOR-based loans bear interest at LIBOR plus a spread ranging from 1.00% to 1.75% per annum and the base rate loans bear interest at the base rate plus a spread ranging from 0% to 0.75% per annum, with the spread in each case being based on the Company's consolidated leverage ratio (as defined in the Credit Agreement).
+As of January 31, 2020, the Company's spreads were 1.25% over LIBOR and 0.25% over the base rate.
 As of January 31, 2019, the Company's spreads were 1.00% over LIBOR and 0% over the base rate.
-Prior to October 12, 2018, borrowings under the Prior Credit Agreement bore interest at LIBOR plus a spread ranging from 1.25% to 1.75% per annum or at a base rate plus a spread ranging from 0.25% to 0.75% per annum, with the spread in each case being based on the Company's consolidated leverage ratio.
-As of January 31, 2018, the Company's spreads were 1.25% over LIBOR and 0.25% over the base rate.
-Under the Credit Agreement, the Company also agreed to pay certain fees and expenses, included in interest expense in the consolidated statements of operations, and to provide certain indemnities, all of which are customary for such financings.
+Prior to October 12, 2018, borrowings under the Prior Credit Agreement bore interest at LIBOR plus a spread ranging from 1.25% to 1.75% per annum or at a base rate plus a spread ranging from 0.25% to 0.75% per annum, with the spread in each case being based on the Company also agreed to pay certain fees and expenses, included in interest expense in the consolidated statements of operations, and to provide certain indemnities, all of which are customary for such financings.